Dog bites, dog attacks and UK law

 - Did the victim of the attack put themselves in danger, e.g. by trying to separate two dogs fighting?

 The authorities are reluctant to apply serious sanctions, especially for first offences.
-Application of the rules also varies across the UK, and some local authorities take a much stricter line than others.
+The application of the rules also varies across the UK, and some local authorities take a much stricter line than others.